DanRDT/scroll-svg/README.md

 ### Clear the svg path

 This makes the svg path disappear.
-It will be draw again when the user scrolls, so use `removeListener()` if you don't want it to be drawn again.
+It will be draw again when the user scrolls, so use `stopAnimating()` if you don't want it to be drawn again.

 ```javascript
 svg.clear()